-Shares underlying the Convertible Senior Notes were not included in the calculation of diluted earnings per share because the Company's share price as of March 31, 2005, was below the conversion price of approximately \$64.27 per share.
+Shares underlying the Convertible Senior Notes were not included in the calculation of diluted earnings per share because the Company's share price as of September 30, 2005, was below the conversion price of approximately \$64.27 per share.
 As a result, there would be no premium over the principal amount, which is paid in cash, so no shares would be issued on conversion.
-Proceeds from the offering will be used for general corporate purposes including a capital contribution of \$72 million (made in March 2005) to Deepwater Gateway, L.L.C. to enable it to repay its term loan.
-Additional proceeds will be used for identifiable capital expenditures and potential acquisitions.
+The maximum number of shares of common stock which may be issued upon conversion of the Convertible Senior Notes is 6,651,885.
+In addition to the 6,651,885 shares of common stock registered, the Company registered an indeterminate number of shares of common stock issuable upon conversion of the Convertible Senior Notes by means of an antidilution adjustment of the conversion price pursuant to the terms of the Convertible Senior Notes.
+Proceeds from the offering were used for general corporate purposes including a capital contribution of \$72 million (made in March 2005) to Deepwater Gateway, L.L.C. to enable it to repay its term loan, \$163.5 million related to the ERT acquisition of the Murphy properties in June 2005 and approximately \$85.4 million for the Torch vessels acquired in August 2005.